 c) In case you are parking on a sloped street, make sure that your car is angled in such a way such that if the brakes were to fail, the car would veer into the curb and not into the street.
 That means if your car faces downhill, your wheels should be curved towards the curb, and if your car is facing uphill, your wheels should be angled away from the curb.

 d) Stay mindful of tow-away zones.
 Your car may get towed away during rush hours if you are parked there; keep a lookout for tow-away restriction street signs.

-- Paid parking: Paid parking zones can be paid for with coins, prepaid coins, credit cards and also through your mobile wallet.
+Paid parking zones can be paid for with coins, prepaid coins, credit cards and also through your mobile wallet.
 Prepaid cards can be from local shopkeepers or online.
 They are loaded with USD 20-50 and need to be refilled regularly.
-Most parking spaces in San Francisco require payment.
+Most spaces for car parking in San Francisco require payment.

-- Garages: If you are planning a trip into the city for the day, your best bet would be parking in a garage, which is a safe and reliable option.
+If you are planning a trip into the city for the day, your best bet would be parking in a garage, which is a safe and reliable option.
 However, they may be a bit on the costly side.
-The best-known garages in the city are Union Square, Downtown SF, Fishermen’s Wharf, Alcatraz Nab Hill, Mission, North Beach, Civic Centre and Hayes Valley.
+The best-known garages in the city are Union Square, Downtown SF, Fishermen’s Wharf, Alcatraz Nab Hill, Mission, North Beach, Civic Centre, and Hayes Valley.

 a) The Port of San Francisco operates many large, cheap parking spaces along the Embarcadero, near many popular tourist spots.